It's never too early to get ready for the end of the year - and tax filing. Follow these steps to get your books in shape.

 Step 5: Collect important paperwork

-In order to file your taxes, you’ll need a number of reports from Wave, including the Profit & Loss for the fiscal year, the Balance Sheet as of the last day of the year, and the Trial balance report as of the last day of the year.
+In order to file your taxes, you’ll need a couple of reports from Wave: the Profit & Loss for the fiscal year and the Balance Sheet as of the last day of the year.

 You should also collect:

-- Bank and credit card statements from the end of the year
+- Bank and credit card statements for December 31st

 - Receipts or bills for any fixed assets you purchased during the year (like computers, vehicles, furniture, equipment, and real estate)